Nstamour-art/XogotDocs/Documentation.docc/faq.md

 It may take an unexpectedly long time for the project to load.
 A fix will be coming soon.

+## Why is my game zoomed in or stretched when running on Xogot?

+Recent Xogot updates introduce a new default Scale Mode called Auto, which selects a scaling behavior based on the device.
+In some projects, especially older ones or those not designed with high-DPI in mind, this can cause the game to appear zoomed in or stretched.

+To restore the expected appearance, open Project Settings and set Display > Window > Scale Mode to Fractional.
+This matches the behavior of previous Xogot versions and the default in Godot 4.4.

 ## Why will my scene not open?
 If you are unable to open scenes in your project, check if the output tab has errors like the following: